 MOTORCYCLE PACKAGE

-12 days Royal Enfield (Bullet 500 or Himalayan) motorcycle rental, GoBeyond and local guides with repairman and back-up van.
+12 days of Royal Enfield (Bullet 500 or Himalayan) motorcycle rental, professional local tour guide, back-up van and a mechanic.
+GoBeyond tour guide with many years of experience.

 MEETING POINT